This Power Window Motor is from a 1960 Thunderbird. There

 Picture #16

-This armature was cleaned, turned down, and now the commutator segments are
+This armature was cleaned, turned down on a lathe.
+Notice the copper

-being undercut by removing micarta between segments with a knife.
+copper separated and to undercut segments by removing micarta between them with

 Time to reassemble and paint this motor.
 Below is the